p-valenti/fullstackopen/part 3/phonebook/README.md

 # Phonebook Backend

-This is the backend part for the Phonebook exercise.
+This is the Phonebook exercise.

 ## Deployed Application
 This part is deployed on Fly.io: